Fool-Proof 500 Rule Prime Rib

 • Sour cream

-• Hot pepper sauce, as desired, aka Tabasco
+• Hot pepper sauce, as desired, such as Tabasco

 • Worcestershire sauce